FAQs for in-person invigilated exams at exam centres

 Yes.

-• CP3 – exam candidates are permitted to bring the pre material into the exam room, along with any note they have made in relation to the pre material.
+The only exception is the Communications Practice (CP3), where exam candidates are permitted to bring the advanced material into the exam room, along with any notes they have made in relation to the advanced material.

 3. Will I be able to take notes during the exam?